Slovakia plans curbs on those unvaccinated for COVID-19 as hospitals fill up | Health

 Slovakia plans curbs on those unvaccinated for COVID-19 as hospitals fill up

-Slovakia's hospitals are in a critical situation because of a surge in coronavirus infections and the government will decide on Thursday on tighter restrictions to limit access to services for unvaccinated people, Prime Minister Eduard Heger said.
-The country of 5.5 million reported record daily cases of around 6,500 in recent days.
+Slovakia's hospitals are in a critical situation dealing with a surge in coronavirus infections and the government will approve measures on Thursday to limit access to services for unvaccinated people, Prime Minister Eduard Heger said.
+Europe has again become the epicentre of the pandemic, prompting countries like Slovakia and neighbouring Austria to re-introduce restrictions in the run-up to Christmas.

 - Country: